(A) This rule describes the responsibilities of the administrative agency.

 (2) Must distribute to individuals the ODM 1095-B "Health Coverage" in January of each calendar year and upon an individual's request.

-(4) May distribute materials directly related to the health and welfare of applicants and beneficiaries, such as announcements of free medical examinations, availability of surplus food, and consumer protection information.
+(4) May distribute materials directly related to the health and welfare of applicants and individuals eligible for medical assistance, such as announcements of free medical examinations, availability of surplus food, and consumer protection information.

 Five Year Review (FYR) Dates: 01/01/2021